 What if my claim isn’t paid correctly or is denied?

 First, review the explanation of benefits (EOB) and your benefit booklet to make sure you understand what is covered and why the claim wasn’t paid.
 If you still have unanswered questions, you should contact Aetna directly to discuss the claim.
 If you feel it should be covered or paid differently, you should submit a written appeal to Aetna within 180 days of the date on the explanation of benefits.

 If you exhaust Health Smart’s appeal process and you still feel it should be covered, you may appeal the decision in writing to the Plan Administrator at the division.
 The division will review your appeal and make a determination.

 Why do I pay less for a prescription if I use the mail order pharmacy?

-The mail order pharmacy, currently Costco/Envision, can purchase drugs in very large quantities and can pass those savings along to our members.
+The mail order pharmacy can purchase drugs in very large quantities and can pass those savings along to our members.
 Since prescriptions are the fastest growing cost in the health plan, it is important to try to control this cost which in turn helps control the amount of premiums you pay for coverage.

 Why is the mail order pharmacy out of state?

 The plan needs a mail order pharmacy that is experienced and capable of handling the volume of prescriptions our plans require.
 In addition, it must be able to work within the existing pharmacy computer system to access member accounts, bill electronically, and see other prescriptions filled at other participating pharmacies (and vice versa) to check for drug interactions.
 Vendors – both in state and out of state – compete for the state’s prescription plan business on a competitive basis.
 At this time, there is no mail order pharmacy in state that can meet these requirements.